ghost-aHVudGVy/Help-Desk-Labs/01_Active-Directory/02_User-Account-Management-Lab/README.md

 By completing it, I gained practical experience with the same tools and workflows used in real IT environments.
 From provisioning and access control to password resets and group administration.

-All configuration steps and verification screenshots are documented here to illustrate both the process and the outcome.

 ---